Botmasher/open-source-pots/atom/repo-notes-atom-atom.md

   - `onUpdateNotAvailable` to remove error listener and show update unavailable dialog
   - `onUpdateError` to remove update not available listener and show update error dialog
   - `getWindows` to run global Atom app `getAllWindows`

+## context-menu.js
+- see main Atom Application including `setupContextMenu` method
+- imports Electron Menu
+- exports a `ContextMenu` class
+  - constructor takes a template and Atom Window
+  - constructor binds Atom Window locally
+  - constructor runs `createClickHandlers` with the template
+  - constructor builds menu from template and runs Electron `menu.popup`
+  - `createClickHandlers` to add Atom Window and send command to window for each template item
+    - comments note this method keeps closures from being "dragged across processes" and allows proper GC
+    - take passed-in template
+    - iterate through template items
+    - attach instance Atom Window to item command detail Atom Window
+    - add a click event handler that sends item command and window to Atom app
+    - recursively run `createClickHandlers` if submenu in item